johnathanvman/F6/index.md

 					" When we finish, my skin is tinted "+DescWord(unit(s[2]),"slime_color",100)+"!", " I latch onto her breast, and my mouth fills with her flavor.
 She starts to quiver, and soon gushes against me.
 The sensation sends me over the edge as well.", " She starts to tremble, and tightens against me.
 The sensation is too much and I cum inside her.
 My spunk floats around her translucent body before dissolving.", " When we finish, she melts into a quivering puddle.
-Thats not a metaphor, she's just a literal puddle!", " I lean in for a kiss, but her head melts away.
+That's not a metaphor, she's literally a puddle!", " I lean in for a kiss, but her head melts away.
 I watch as her body reverses itself, and she starts to blow me.
 I dive between her spread legs and pleasure her slit until it gushes "+DescWord(unit(s[2]),"slime",100)+" flavored juices."
 					]))

+					Entrys.push(
+						choose([" I see SUB in her short blobby form and get a silly idea."," I see SUB sitting on the GROUND and get a crazy idea."])+ choose([" After walking over, I shove myself into her ear."," She looks up as I approach, and I shove myself in from below her jaw."," I walk up from behind, and shove myself into the back of her head!"])+ choose([" She squirms, and makes the strangest of noises as I thrust into her."," Goop splashes out of her mouth as I keep thrusting."," Her body sways with mine as I pound her head."])+ choose([" I can clearly see my cock inside where her brain should be."," I see a cock shaped pocket in her head every time I slide outward."," Every time I plunge into her, more little bubbles are forced inside as well."," My cock leaves a void in her head each time I pull back."])+ choose([
+							" She rises to my height, and my cock leaves a deep groove along her translucent body.
+She pulls me into a "+DescWord(unit(s[2]),"slime",100)+" flavored kiss.
+I grab her oozing hips, and vigorously fuck divots into her.
+She drapes her body around me as we finish, and guides us to the ground.
+I lay suspended in her slime as she rests against my chest.", " When I'm close, I grab her head and vigorously fuck it.
+My seed blasts through her head, and out the other side as she melts into a puddle.", " She suddenly turns to look at me.
+Her lips reform around my length, and she starts bobbing along it.
+Soon I cum, and stringy white seed fills her translucent head.", " She suddenly shudders, and melts into a puddle.
+I lay down in her as she reforms her body under me.
+I start thrusting until we both finish, and my seed shoots deep into her translucent body to float around."
+						])
+						)
 			}
+			if(map[party.y][party.x].units.length > 0){
+				//LogEntry(unit(100).Positive)
+				if(unit(100).Positive){
+					Entrys.push("I make love to SUB.
+The HOS politely looks away.")
+					Entrys.push("I make love to SUB.
+The HOS casually walks away.")
+					Entrys.push("I make love to SUB.
+The HOS casually goes about her day.")
+				}
+				if(unit(100).Negative){
+					Entrys.push("I make love to SUB.
+The HOS blushes when I catch her sneaking a peak.")
+					Entrys.push("I make love to SUB.
+The HOS walks away embarrassed.")
+					Entrys.push("I make love to SUB.
+The HOS blushes, but doesn't turn away.")
+				}
+				if(unit(100).Funny){
+					Entrys.push("I make love to SUB.
+CSUBSHORT blushes when the HOS tries giving her some pointers.")
+					Entrys.push("I make love to SUB.
+CSUBSHORT blushes when the HOS cheers us on.")
+					Entrys.push("I make love to SUB.
+CSUBSHORT blushes when the HOS starts narrating our moment.")
+				}
+				if(unit(100).Slutty){
+					Entrys.push("I make love to SUB.
+The HOS casually leans against OBJECTSHORT and watches.")
+					Entrys.push("I make love to SUB.
+The HOS casually sits against OBJECTTALL and watches.")
+					Entrys.push("I make love to SUB.
+The HOS gets closer to watch.")
+				}
+				if(unit(100).Hungry){
+					Entrys.push("I make love to SUB.
+The HOS drools while she watches.")
+					Entrys.push("I make love to SUB.
+The HOS drools while staring at SUBSHORT.")
+					Entrys.push("I make love to SUB.
+The HOS gets closer to watch.")
+				}
+			}
 			if(s[5]=="Forest" && party.units[s[2]].legs){
 				if(unit(s[2]).willing){
 					Entrys.push("I tell SUB I need to have her!
 She asks if I'm going to fuck her, or eat her.
 I answer by using two fingers to rub her clit.
 She grinds her thighs together as they become soaked.
 Her legs buckle, and she falls into the grass.
 I straddle her legs and start to pound her from behind!
-She moans for more, and I dont stop until she shudders under me.
+She moans for more, and I don't stop until she shudders under me.
 As we both lie in the grass afterward, she says she really though I was going to eat her this time!")
 				}else{
 					Entrys.push("I tell SUB I need to have her!
 She asks if I'm going to fuck her, or eat her.
 I answer by using two fingers to rub her clit.
 She grinds her thighs together as they become soaked.
 Her legs buckle, and she falls into the grass.
 I straddle her legs and start to pound her from behind!
-She moans for more, and I dont stop until she shudders under me.
+She moans for more, and I don't stop until she shudders under me.
 As we both lie in the grass afterward, she says she loves me!")
 				}
 			}
 			if(s[5]=="Indoors"){